grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO/02 Okta.md

 > ⭐️ SAML SSO is available on Enterprise plans.

-Okta is a well-known identity and access management service that provides means for provisioning and user management all in a single place. k6 Cloud integrates with Okta to provide organizations with a compliant way to onboard and offboard team members to the service
+Okta is a well-known identity and access management service that provides means for provisioning and user management all in a single place. k6 Cloud integrates with Okta to provide organizations with a compliant way to let team members to join and leave the service.

 ## Prerequisites